-- Immediate: already in progress or will begin immediately in 2017-18 following adoption of the CAP. - Near Term: actions that will begin within a few years of adoption of the CAP (e.g., through 2020) and will be focused on what is needed to achieve the CAP near-term goal of 20 percent reduction by 2020. - Longer Term: actions that will be pursued later in the CAP planning horizon (e.g., after 2020) - Ongoing: actions that are continually evolving or in progress
+- Immediate: already in progress or will begin immediately in 2017-18 following adoption of the CAP. - Near Term: actions that will begin within 2 to 5 years of adoption of the CAP (e.g., through 2020) and will be focused on what is needed to achieve the CAP near-term goal of 20 percent reduction by 2020. - Longer Term: actions that will be pursued later in the CAP planning horizon (i.e. beyond 2020) - Ongoing: actions that are continually evolving or in progress